dbl-works/terraform/stack/app/README.md

   rds_master_db_kms_key_arn      = null
-  rds_name                       = null # unique name, shouldn't be necessary if "regional" is set to true rds_cross_region_kms_keys_arns = [] # pass the RDS KMS key here to allow the replica to read the encrypted master
+  rds_name                       = null # unique name, shouldn't be necessary if "regional" is set to true rds_cross_region_kms_keys_arns = [] # pass the RDS KMS key here to allow the replica to read the encrypted master rds_multi_region_kms_key       = false # set to true for the MASTER stack, so that replicas can create a replica of the key

   # ECS
   allow_internal_traffic_to_ports = []